Frequently Asked Questions

 The school district is often asked questions that relate the Pennsylvania State Law.
 Many of these questions are answered on the Pennsylvania Department of Education’s FAQ web page.

 Will the school issue a bus pass for a student to ride another bus?
 Bus passes are issued on a limited basis from each building office depending on available bus seating.
 Before issuing passes, schools are required to check the seat count to verify that there is enough room on a bus.
-Bus passes will not be available for the 1st 9 week period for Academic year 2020-21.

 If a bus has open seats, depending on the age of the child, a pass may be used to accommodate alternate home situations over the full school year, e.g., divorced parents.
 Because a young child could easily get confused, alternate arrangements should be very simple, e.g., every other week and not Tuesday, Thursday every other week.
 These accommodations are provided as a courtesy.
 School districts are not required to make accommodations for parent and student special situations, e.g., after school programs, work schedules and divorce arrangements.
 Requests for special situations should be made to the Transportation office.
 Not all requests are approved and the district’s decision is final.